stackplanet/sourcestack/README.md

 This will take a while to complete, as CDK creates resources including the Cloudformation distribution.

 The script outputs `App running at https://xxxxxxx.cloudfront.net`.
-We'll learn later how to add your own domain name.
+Later you can add your own domain name.

 ## Get the app running locally